Marthanda Varma: Death

-Ramayyan Dalava, prime minister and a close friend of Marthanda Varma, died in 1756.
+Ramayyan Dalawa, prime minister and a close friend of Marthanda Varma, died in 1756.
 Ramayyan's death caused terrible grief to Marthada Varma, and he died two years later in 1758.
 He was succeeded by his nephew Rama Varma ("Dharma Raja").
 Marthanda Varma's policies were continued in large measure by Dharma Raja (1758–98).
 He also went on to successfully defend Travancore against the aggression of the Kingdom of Mysore.
 Marthanda Varma's legacy involved a major restructuring of the medieval political and economic relations of southern Kerala.